Skip to content

 This Salter-Harris 3 fracture occurs at the anterolateral distal tibial epiphysis.
 It tends to cause avulsion of the tibial fragment by the tibiofibular ligament; this strong ligament extends from the anterior aspect of the lateral distal tibial epiphysis to the anterior aspect of the fibula.
 The lack of a fracture through the coronal plane distinguishes this injury from that of a triplane fracture.

-This injury pattern occurs usually through a combination of supination and external rotation of the foot in relation to the leg.
-It usually occurs through low-velocity trauma for example in skateboard accidents or sports with a sliding injury.
+This injury pattern usually occurs through a combination of supination and external rotation of the foot in relation to the leg.
+It usually occurs through low-velocity trauma, for example, in skateboard accidents or sports with a sliding injury.

 Presentation